boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

       ],
     ```

-**Remark: Restrictions apply regarding the naming of the scopes, identifiers, etc. (please see below)**
+**Remark: Restrictions apply on the scope namings, identifiers, etc. (see below)**

-The main identifier of the scope must follow this schema by convention:
+Use the following schema for the main identifier of the scope:

 `<id>.<service>`

-* id: Identifier of the package.
-Must by convention correspond to the name of the snap
+* id: Package identifier.
+Has to correspond to the snap name
   * Example: rexroth-solutions, rexroth-vpnmanager, ...
-* service: Identifier of the service
+* service: Service identifier
   * Example: web

 Some examples: